Frequently Asked Questions: Students

 A: Participation in discussions, submission of assignments or required work are date and time stamped.
 These count as attendance.

-Q: What services are available for DL students?
+Q: What help with writing is available for DL students?

-A: The Division of Student Affairs is committed to the success of each of Upstate University's students and are dedicated to working with them "where they are" to address their specific needs as presented.
-Information for current students can be found here.
+A: The Division of Student Affairs is committed to the success of every Upstate University student.
+They are dedicated to working with students "where they are" to address their specific needs as presented.

 Q: What services does the library offer for distance learners?

 A: A guide for distance learners has been published online for students at a distance.
-Go to http://upstate.libguides.com/distance for a myriad of resources.
 In addition, some online faculty also work with the library to create a Lib Guide specific to their courses.
-Here is one from NURS605, Health Care Policy http://upstate.libguides.com/DNP?hs=a
+Here is one from NURS605, Health Care Policy.

 Q: What about student identity verification?